dlupu/TILT/samsung_tv/display_subtitles.md

 * Name the folder, the video file and the subtitle files exactly same.
 Just the extension should be different, nothing else.
 * Keep the subtitles file in the same folder as the video file.
 * Video format of the files also matter.
-I found it to be working `.mp4` I’ll update with more formats as I find it.
+I found it to be working `.mp4` and `.mkv`.
+I’ll update with more formats as I find it.
 * Do not use dots in the file name (except the dot that separates the file name from the extension)
 * Do not use spaces in the file name (use underscores `_`)